platformsh/platformsh-docs/docs/src/integrations/activity/slack.md

 Common properties you may want to send to Slack (in the last line of the script) include:

-- `activity.text`: A brief, one-line statement of what happened.
+* `activity.text`: A brief, one-line statement of what happened.
-- `activity.log`: The complete build and deploy log output, as it would be seen in the Console log screen.
+* `activity.log`: The complete build and deploy log output, as it would be seen in the Console log screen.

-For more properties, see the [activity reference](./reference.md).